Lennar Corporation is one of the United State’s largest homebuilders

 Highlights of the earnings report and conference call

-Lennar reported third quarter earnings per share of $0.54, which includes an exceptional tax provision of $67 million or $0.30 a share.
-Last year’s third quarter earnings were $0.40, with a $12.8 million tax benefit or $.06 a share.
+Lennar reported second quarter earnings per share of $0.61, which included a tax valuation allowance of $0.18.
+Last year’s second quarter earnings were $2.06, with a $1.85 tax valuation allowance.
 So apples-to-apples, earnings more than doubled from last year.
-Revenues were $1.6 billion—an increase of 55%—while deliveries increased 37%.
-New orders increased 32%.
+Revenues were $1.4 billion, an increase of 53%, while deliveries increased 39%.
+New orders increased 27%.

-One recurring theme has been increases in costs, particularly labor.
-Most of the price appreciation of Lennar’s new homes has been due to increased labor costs, as there’s a shortage of skilled construction workers.
+One item that’s been a recurring theme has been increases in costs, particularly labor.
+Most of the price appreciation of Lennar’s new homes has been due to increased labor costs, as there is a shortage of skilled construction workers.
 Land availability is also an issue.
 The company views this issue ultimately as a positive, though, in that even though costs are increasing, Lennar is reducing unemployment, which ultimately fuels longer-term confidence and sales.
 The last headwind—a tough credit market—is starting to abate.

-The takeaway from the earnings report is that so far, the hike in rates is slowing demand a little, but the U.S. housing market is still suffering from an absence on inventory, not an abundance of it.
-Second, lumber costs are falling, but labor costs are going up.
-That said, margins are still increasing.
-Finally, the housing recovery wasn’t driven by financial engineering (that is, the Fed), but by household formation.
+The takeaway from the earnings report is that so far, the hike in rates hasn’t affected demand, which has been confirmed in the MBA purchase applications index.
+Second, notwithstanding the drop in lumber prices, costs are going up, but margins are still increasing.
+Finally, the housing recovery was not driven by financial engineering (that is, the Fed), but by household formation.
 Overall, Lennar’s report was very bullish on the housing sector as a whole.
-Lennar is at the lower price points, so that puts the company more in the same category as KB Home (KBH) or PulteGroup (PHM).
-There will be less of a read-across for the builders at the higher price points like Toll Brothers (TOL) or NVR (NVR).

 © 2013 Market Realist, Inc.